WilliamRate William: Do you like this name?

 Popularity of William

-Displayed below is the baby names popularity of the name William for boys.
-(2012 statistics) Compare William with its variant forms and related boy baby names.
+Displayed below is the baby names popularity of William name for boys (2012 statistics).
+Compare William with its variant forms and related boy baby names.